LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 **Low-Field MRI**

-According to Wolfgang R. Nitz in 2016, just 13.4% of actively used MRI systems are low-field MRI (66.6% 1.5T systems, 20% 3.0 T system, 14.4% low field with <0.5T).
+According to Wolfgang R. Nitz in 2016, just 13.4% of actively used v systems are low-field (+mri)  (66.6% 1.5T systems, 20% 3.0 T system, 14.4% low field with <0.5T).
 [Nitz2016]
-Nitz also highlights that presently, the landscape of MRI technology is dominated by a single manufacturer dealing with resistive magnets, namely Stand-up MRI from FONAR Corp.
-In contrast, the industry giants such as Siemens, General Electric, Philips, Toshiba, among others, predominantly rely on either permanent magnets or superconducting magnets in their MRI systems.
-This notable concentration underscores the distinctive position of Stand-up MRI as a trailblazer in utilizing resistive magnets within the competitive realm of magnetic resonance imaging.
+Nitz also highlights that presently, the landscape of (+mri)  technology is dominated by a single manufacturer dealing with resistive magnets, namely Stand-up (+mri)  from FONAR Corp.
+In contrast, the industry giants such as Siemens, General Electric, Philips, Toshiba, among others, predominantly rely on either permanent magnets or superconducting magnets in their (+mri)  systems.
+This notable concentration underscores the distinctive position of Stand-up (+mri)  as a trailblazer in utilizing resistive magnets within the competitive realm of magnetic resonance imaging.
 [Nitz2016]

 Within the research domain, various implementations have emerged.
-An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional MRI in a homogeneous 27 cm diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.
+An exemplar instance is the work by O'Reilly, Teeuwisse, and Webb, who introduced a groundbreaking "three-dimensional (+mri)  in a homogeneous 27 cm diameter Bore Halbach Array magnet" [@OReilly2019-rn] in 2019.
 This innovative setup was subsequently employed in 2020 to acquire in vivo MR images, showcasing the practical applications of their pioneering research [@OReilly2021-ep].
-2023 veröffentlichten de Vos, Remis und Webb eine zusammenfassung zur gestaltng eines oint-of-care halbach array low-field MRI system [@De_Vos2023-pb].
+2023 veröffentlichten de Vos, Remis und Webb eine zusammenfassung zur gestaltng eines oint-of-care halbach array low-field (+mri)  system [@De_Vos2023-pb].

-The objective of this MRI system is to prioritize cost-effectiveness while efficiently capturing low-frequency images of the head.
+The objective of this (+mri) system is to prioritize cost-effectiveness while efficiently capturing low-frequency images of the head.
 The emphasis lies on swift and accurate imaging, achieved through a streamlined approach that favors simplicity in the resultant images.
-This MRI system is strategically designed with a primary focus on cost-effectiveness, aiming to efficiently capture low-frequency images of the head.
+This (+mri)  system is strategically designed with a primary focus on cost-effectiveness, aiming to efficiently capture low-frequency images of the head.
 The overarching goal is to achieve rapid and accurate imaging through a simplified approach, prioritizing clarity and ease in the resulting images.

 The Halbach magnet incorporated in this system boasts a 27cm diameter, a B0 field strength of 50.4 mT, and an impressive homogeneity of 2400 ppm over a 20cm diameter using smaller magnets ($12 x 12 x 12 mm^3$).
 This exceptional homogeneity enables the utilization of coil-based gradients for spatial encoding, significantly enhancing the flexibility of image acquisition.